Whistles Women: Lou Stoppard

-The Editor-at-Large at SHOWstudio and a writer and curator, Lou Stoppard is a force in fashion.
-Still only 26, she earned her stripes at SHOWstudio, a pioneering fashion film website set up by photographer Nick Knight in 2000, after gaining a first in History at Oxford and studying for a masters at Central Saint Martins.
-Memorable moments at the site include an encounter with Kanye West and interviewing photographer David Sims, Paul Smith and Olivier Rousteing.
-She is now a street style photographer favourite for her quirky touches and signature red lip, and boasts an impressive social media following nearly as impressive as her CV.
+Esteemed editor, writer and curator – Lou Stoppard is a force in fashion.
+Still only 26, she earned her stripes at SHOWstudio, a pioneering fashion film website set up by photographer Nick Knight in 2000, after gaining a first in History at Oxford and studying for her masters at Central Saint Martins.
+Memorable moments at the site’s helm include an encounter with Kanye West and interviewing photographer David Sims, Paul Smith and Olivier Rousteing.
+Now a street style photographer favourite – Stoppard is known for her quirky touches and signature red lip – she boasts social media following nearly as impressive as her CV.

 Stoppard thrives on juggling multiple projects and admits she rarely switches off from fashion or technology.
 Currently planning an exhibition and book both coming in 2017, those are just two of the things in Stoppard’s in-tray when we visit her at her North London apartment.
 Complete with cat, walls covered in artwork and a sprawling desk, it’s a writer’s paradise.